Facial nerve palsy due to birth trauma

 Causes of Facial nerve palsy due to birth trauma

 Most of the time the cause is unknown.
-However, a difficult delivery, with or without the use of instruments called forceps, may lead to this condition.
+But a difficult delivery, with or without the use of an instrument called forceps, may lead to this condition.

 Some factors that can cause birth trauma (injury) include:

 - Large baby size (may be seen if the mother has diabetes)

 - Long pregnancy or labor

 - Use of epidural anesthesia